Skip to main content

 How to sync with custom website mappings

 Community members who have combined multiple mappings into one may update their mappings regularly as a visitor of many sites and forums.
-If you want to import and sync regularly with these mappings, you can do so by going to Hayami settings > Custom websites > Custom Sites Sync > New source, and adding the URL to the sync location.
+You can import this JSON directly via the import feature, or you can keep up-to-sync all the time if you desire.
+If you want to sync regularly with a mapping source, you can do so by going to:

 Image